 Christmas at Disney’s Animal Kingdom

 At the Animal Kingdom you will see the Tree of Life come alive with a musical score that will definitely put you in the holiday spirit.
-Nighttime is where this park shines!
+Nighttime is when this park shines!

 Pandora, the World of Avatar is beautiful as is Asia and Africa Celebrations with glowing flowers, lantern and wonderful celebrations of the Festival of Lights in India.